bulochka-reborn/python-keyword-combo/README.md

 ```sh
 $ make
 ```
-Ready to use file will be named main.out.
+Ready to use file will be named "main.out".

 ## Usage